 Question 1: What are people doing today to create a compliance matrix?

-Answer: 91% (52 of the 57 respondents) are manually creating the matrix by hand.
+Answer: 91% (52 of the 57 respondents) manually create the matrix by hand.

 Question 2: Was the automated solution we had in mind going to add value?